 Do I need to eat all organic to be raw?

 No, you do not NEED to eat all organic to be raw.
-I personally recommend eating as much organic food as possible.
+I personally reccomend eating as much organic food as possible.
 It has been shown that organic produce contains less pesticide and other toxic residues.
 In addition, it has been shown that organic food may taste better and contain more nutrition.
 I believe its better to eat more fresh fruits and vegetables in most any case.